Skip to content

 ⎕RL ? ?

-where, for ⎕FR, 1 indicates functions that compute real numbers and whose precision depends on ⎕FR, 2 indicates functions that perform tolerant comparisons and 3 indicates functions that perform tolerant comparisons.
+1 functions that compute real numbers and whose precision depends on ⎕FR

-Tolerant comparisons depend on ⎕FR to select which of ⎕CT and ⎕DCT is used; ⎕FR also determines the precision of the comparison computation that can affect results.
-However, even primitives involving intolerant comparison (including the tolerant ones with all comparison tolerances set to 0) can depend on ⎕FR if the argument contains DECFs.
-This is because DECFs must be converted to doubles for comparison.
-If two DECFs are different but correspond to the same double, then they will be treated as intolerantly unequal when ⎕FR is 1287 but equal when it is 645.
+Tolerant comparisons depend on ⎕FR to select which of ⎕CT and ⎕DCT is used.
+Even intolerant comparison depends on ⎕FR in the case of comparing DECFs: If two DECFs are different but correspond to the same double, then they will be treated as unequal when ⎕FR is 1287 but equal when it is 645.

 Name Description